-Liver cirrhosis patients can benefit from various liver treatments.
-The Department of Gastroenterology and Hepatology at Singapore General Hospital explains the treatments available for liver cirrhosis.
+Liver cirrhosis (liver scarring) patients can benefit from various liver treatments.
+The Department of Gastroenterology and Hepatology at Singapore General Hospital (SGH) explains.

 Continued from previous page.

-Patients with liver cirrhosis will benefit from the following treatments, which include:
+Patients with liver cirrhosis (liver scarring) will benefit from the following treatments, which include:

-1. Treatment of the underlying cause of liver cirrhosis:
+1. Treatment of the underlying cause of liver cirrhosis (liver scarring):

 2. Treatment of portal hypertension to reduce risk of variceal bleeding by:

 Non-selective beta blocker medication (e.g. propranolol) for lowering of portal pressure to reduce risk of bleeding from abnormally dilated blood vessels (variceal bleeding).